remigiuszsek/ShareMe-App/README.md

 # Security

+Github public code:
 For security reasons, this publicly available application code does not contain an .env file with API keys and Google Client ID,which are also necessary to run the application locally.

+Website:
+The functions of adding photos and comments have been excluded from public use for security reasons

 # Learn more